soupytwist/Foxi/README.md

 increase performance.
 This requires the "storage" permission for storing image thumbnails in IndexedDB.

+### Chanelog

+* *v0.1.0*: Initial Release; supports Movies and TV Shows

 ### License
 GNU GPLv3

 ### Support
 Please report any issues you have on the Github issue tracker for this project.
 This is under active development and hasn't yet been extensively tested, so feedback and suggestions are very welcome and appreciated!
+Pull requests welcome!